YPAG: Young Persons’ Advisory Group KIDS: Kids Impacting Disease through Science These are two types of chapters currently under the iCAN network.

 If you’d like to join an existing iCAN chapter near you, feel free to view the respective team’s page under the “chapters” tab above.
 If there is not a direct application link for your team of interest, please contact us with your information.

 Do you have to have been a participant in a clinical trial to be a member of iCAN?

 Not at all!
 While it certainly is beneficial to our network to have those with experience in clinical trials, it is by no means necessary in order to be involved with iCAN.
-In fact, the majority of our Youth Advisers have never been personally involved in a clinical trial.
+In fact, the majority of our Youth Members have never been personally involved in a clinical trial.
 One of iCAN’s many goals is to educate the world (especially our youth) about the importance of not only participating in clinical trials when the opportunity presents itself, but also the importance of involving children and families in the process of designing pediatric clinical trials so that we can help eliminate any negative stigma against being a participant, so that cures and more safe and effective treatments can be tested in children.